jbau/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 #.
 Under the list of users who currently have that role, enter an email address or username and click **Add** for the role type.

 #.
-To remove an assigned role, view the list of users and then click **Revoke access** next to the individual's username and email address.
+To remove an assigned role, view the list of users and then click **Revoke access**.

 .. _Running_discussions: